KumarLabJax/mouse-tracking-runtime/README.md

 Pipelines are run using nextflow.
 For a list of all available parameters, see [nextflow parameters](nextflow.config).
 Not all parameters will affect all pipeline workflows.

+If you are running the pipeline on the HPC, you should submit the workflow as a job.
+You can use the example test as a starting template: [test-nextflow.sh](test-nextflow.sh).

 ## Single Mouse Pipelines

+See [docs/pipelines.md](docs/pipelines.md) for more specific information about the structure of the pipeline.

 ### Video to Features